p4u/m1fp-go/README.md

 * **Exact additive homomorphism** – You can add ciphertexts and, after one decryption, obtain the sum of the underlying plaintexts.
   This is invaluable for **e‑voting**, private surveys, and any "tally without opening individual ballots" workflow.

-* **Perfect precision** – Our implementation uses a novel **common domain approach** that eliminates precision errors completely, achieving exact arithmetic even for millions of homomorphic additions.
+* **Perfect precision** – This implementation uses a novel **common domain approach** that eliminates precision errors completely, achieving exact arithmetic even for millions of homomorphic additions.

 ---